The Perfect Bra Size? - Start With the Underband, Not the Cups!

 For the sake of simplicity, we will only be talking about US and EU bra sizes in this article.
 However, the principles apply to all bra size charts.

 Clothes sizes such as "S", "M", "L", "XL" etc are not suitable for real bras.
 They are usually only found on apparel such as tops that look like bras but do not provide the same quality support that a real bra does.
 If a bra does not have a real bra size, then it's not a real bra.
 Some exceptions can be made for sports bras and swimwear.
 But even in these cases, such products are still preferred with real bra sizes.
-(Yes, there are swimwear and bikinis with real bra cups.)

 Stop obsessing with bra cup sizes!
 The cup size is a wrong starting point